Skip to content

 Future Outlook on Streaming Platforms

 What does the future of streaming platforms look like?
 Most industry experts believe it looks smaller.
 The current market is far too saturated, and consumers are reaching a breaking point with how many platforms they are willing to subscribe to.
-According to a Deloitte survey, 36% of Americans believe streaming platforms overall are not worth the price.
+According to a 2025 Deloitte survey, 47% of consumers say they pay too much for the streaming platforms they use, and 41% say the content available on the streaming platforms is not worth the price.

 “For the case of Warner, they can't sustain by themselves the costs of production and media rights and whatnot.
 That's why, I think, the future for them, Paramount or Warner, is to partner with either a tech company or another studio to be able to reduce the risk, to expand their reach, and to have also more content ultimately to offer to their subscribers.”